georgiev03/balloonpop/README.md

 ## How to Play

+1. Select your preferred difficulty level:
+   - Easy: More time to think (17-13 seconds)
+   - Medium: Balanced challenge (15-10 seconds)
+   - Hard: Fast-paced gameplay (13-8 seconds)
-1. Click/tap the balloon containing the incorrectly spelled word
+2. Click/tap the balloon containing the incorrectly spelled word
-2. You have 10 lives (hearts) to complete all word sets
+3. You have 10 lives (hearts) to complete all word sets
-3. The game gets progressively faster as you advance
+4. The game gets progressively faster every 3 rounds
-4. Each round presents 4 words, with one being incorrect
+5. Each round presents 4 words, with one being incorrect
-5. Green words in the feedback are correct, red words are incorrect
+6. Green words in the feedback are correct, red words are incorrect
-6. Try to complete all word sets without losing your lives
+7. Try to complete all word sets without losing your lives

 ## Technical Details